sean3687/GoogleMeetbot/README.md

 ### What Does it do

-- It join the Google meeting.
+- Join the Google meeting.
-- It records the meeting.
+- Records the meeting.

 ### To Get Started